 What Google and Apple do with the data collected by Bluetooth is also out of control.
 Finally, the resulting difference between centralized and decentralized systems is that, on the former case, data is stored in a central server which is maintained by local authorities, while in the latter case, data is stored in a distributed server (the GAEN memory of the phones) which is maintained by Apple and Google.
 In the former case, trust is based on a democratic system.
 In the latter case, trust is based on a commercial system.

-France had a controvery about StopCovid - the French app which relies on a centralized system - storing more information than what is necessary.
+France had a controversy about StopCovid - the French app which relies on a centralized system - storing more information than what is necessary.
 Contact tracing indeed aims at storing only contacts which last long enough and at a close distance (in Switzerland: less than 1.5m during 15 minutes).
 It was shown that StopCovid was actually sending all contacts (either brief or distant ones) to the central server.
 A similar controversy could occur in Switzerland: GAEN actually stores all contacts.
 They are stored locally on the phone, in this distributed decentralized server.
 However, since there is no control about what Apple and Google are doing with those stored contacts, the same controversy is possible.
 Apparently, this problem was fixed in France.
 It is unlikely it will be in Switzerland as it depends on GAEN.

-Apple and Google could further abuse their dominant position to have their parallel contact tracing system, in order to identify people who had any contact (long or not, at distance or not) with a targetted category of people.
+Apple and Google could further abuse their dominant position to have their parallel contact tracing system, in order to identify people who had any contact (long or not, at distance or not) with a targeted category of people.
 This category would not necessarily be the category of diagnosed people.
 For instance, it could be the category of people who used a given commercial product.
 Identifying the contacts of users of a product could be a good target for advertisement.
 If maliciously used, GAEN could become a gold mine for Apple and Google.

 ENE actually strengthens the dominant position of Apple and Google.
 Citizens have no longer anything to say about it except taking it as a whole or refusing it.
 This is a major loss of government's digital sovereignty.
 So far, there is no plan in switching from SwissCovid to ENE, but we cannot predict what Apple and Google will impose next.